raymondj-pace/CS639-Final/README.md

 The audience of our app is the undergraduate student that is likely living away from home for the first time and has likely never had to perform budgeting before.
 The undergraduate student typically lives on campus and does not have utility bills that they need to cancel or negotiate away via a third-party.<br>

 The primary goal of our app is to give the student a simple and quick view of how much money they currently have.
 Other apps focus on multiple accounts including investment accounts and ours focuses on how much money they currently have "in their wallet".
 Our app does not discourage having multiple accounts.
-A user could enter a deuction as "$300, moved money to long-term savings account."
-Now this $300 does show up as available money and if fact is hidden from the users in that these other accounts are not a reminder of money they have to spend.
+A user could enter a deduction as "$300, moved money to long-term savings account."
+Now this $300 does show up as available money and in fact is hidden from the users in that these other accounts are not a reminder of money that they have available to spend.
 The opposite is true of the student's credit card accounts.
 Any purchases made whether by cash or credit card will show as a deduction that needs to eventually be paid.
 It is too easy to hide debt by having multiple credit card accounts.
 Lastly, the desire for our app is that it would be made available for free at the university.</p>

 <br>